SarKaa/jailm8-windows/README.md

 # jailm8-windows
 A multipurpose jailbreak tool for windows

+# introduction
+You've probably heard of [jailm8](https://github.com/SarKaa/jailm8), the bootable linux os that was optimised for checkra1n, and a few other features.

+I saw that a lot of people used my tool to run project sandcastle without a linux computer.
+I felt sorry for these people, as there were no native tools for psc for windows.

+I saw this with a lot of other tools as well.
+Tools that could have been compiled in a few minutes with cygwin.

 # What is it?
 So I had made [jailm8](https://github.com/SarKaa/jailm8), with all its extra features, but I was disappointed by the lack of tools available for windows.
 I saw that people had to resort to compiling tools themselves with cygwin, which is a horrible experience for some tools (project sandcastle I'm looking at you)